Country

 France

-Marc Seguin’s most beautiful suspension bridge spans the Rhône between Tournon and the neighbouring village of Tain-l’Hermitage.
-Tournon is France “in miniature”: With a castle, a stunning museum dedicated to the history of the Counts of Tournon, maritime navigation and the works of Seguin.
-And a botanical garden, all very secluded!
-Don’t miss the exhibition at the historic chocolate factory in Tain-l’Hermitage, very delicious!
+Marc Seguin's most beautiful suspension bridge spans the Rhône between Tournon and the neighbouring town of Tain-l'Hermitage.
+Tournon is France in miniature, with a castle, a fine museum on the history of the Counts of Tournon, navigation and Seguin's work.
+And a very cosy botanical garden!
+Don't miss the exhibition at the historic chocolate factory of Tain-l'Hermitage, it’s very delicious!

 Viviers